There is a direct correlation between employee engagement and job satisfaction, however, they are not synonymous with each other.

 And this has a massive impact: even a 10% reduction in voluntary turnover can save U.S. companies $475 billion, according to the Work Institute, directly impacting profitability.

 Many organization leaders think employee engagement means perks like free beer, ping-pong tables, and Instagrammable office spaces.

-Those are the things that make employees engaged... right?
+Those are the things that make employees engaged and experience job satisfaction... right?

 Truly engaged employees don't care about perks and free stuff.
 Instead, they're looking for things like shared values, a purpose-driven mission, opportunities for growth, and supportive managers.